testofthings/toolsaf/documentation/architecture/README.md

  * **Reporter**: Reads the IoT system and its properties to output textual or graphical results with verdicts.

+ * **Uploader**: Uploads the IoT system and events into cloud storage, if instructed from command line.

 ## Module documentation